lucasfurno/docs_en/api/v3/edge-applications/cache_settings/Cache Settings.md

 ## 3. Deleting Cache Settings {#deleting-cache-settings}

-This request removes a Cache Setting.
+This return removes a Cache Setting.
 This operation is final: there is no way to roll back the information after it has been confirmed by the user.

-All information associated with this Edge Application will also be removed.
+All information associated with this cache setting will also be removed.

 The API does not require confirmation in order to run this instruction.

-#### **DELETE** */edge_applications/:edge_application_id:/cache_settings*
+#### **DELETE** */edge_applications/:edge_application_id:/cache_settings/:cache_settings_id:*

-Necessary permission: **Edit Security Settings**
+Necessary permission: **Edit Edge Application**

 | Parameter                   | Description                                                  | Type   | Type of Data                            |
 | --------------------------- | ------------------------------------------------------------ | ------ | --------------------------------------- |